kyryloshy/kompiler/docs/basics/01_syntax.md

 ### 3.4 Label operands

 Labels are used to mark different locations or 'checkpoints' in your program.
-Label names can be made out of letters, underscores and digits.
+Label names can be made out of letters, underscores and digits.<br>
 An example label operand might look like this:
 ```
 label_name123